Kursula/PredictLite/README.md

 - dataset in Pandas DataFrame format (same requirements as in model training case).
 - timestamp for the last datapoint to be used in model input.
 If not given, the prediction will be based on the data at the end of the dataset.

-Returns a DataFrame containing the prediction.
+Returns a DataFrame containing the predictions.

 ## Model save and load
 PredictLite saves all configuration parameters and neural network parameters to single file.

 Save the trained model by running save method.
 Takes filename as parameter.

-Loading a model: First generate a new PredictLite instance.
-No parameter configurations are necessary.
-Then run the load method with filename as parameter.
-It loads all the configurations and model parameters from the file.